Today (1982 TV program)

 Today (also referred to as The Today Show) is an Australian breakfast television news and current affairs program, with an infotainment base, hosted by Karl Stefanovic and Sarah Abo and includes news and weather updates.
-It broadcast weekdays on the Nine Network.
+It broadcast weekdays on the Nine Network, as part of Nine's News Division.
 The show also has a weekend edition called Weekend Today.

-Today airs each weekday after Nine News: Early Edition and runs from 5:30 am to 9:00 am before Today Extra, an extended light entertainment program, hosted by David Campbell and Sylvia Jeffreys.
+Today airs each weekday after Today Early News and runs from 5:30 am to 9:00 am before Today Extra, an extended light entertainment program, hosted by David Campbell and Sylvia Jeffreys.
 The show is broadcast from the Nine Network TCN studios in North Sydney, a suburb located on the North Shore of New South Wales.
-Although not affiliated with, the program shares a similar infotainment format and title of the long running United States program.
+Although not affiliated with, the program shares a similar infotainment format and title of the long running American program.